wlucha/ng-country-select/README.md

 ## 📢 Features

-- **🅰️ Fully Compatible with Angular 16-19**
+- **🅰️ Fully Compatible with Angular 16-20**
-This library is designed to work seamlessly with the latest Angular versions (16, 17, 18, and 19).
+This library is designed to work seamlessly with the latest Angular versions (16, 17, 18, 19, 20).
 It leverages modern Angular features while maintaining backward compatibility.

 - **🌍 Multi-language Magic**